chef-training/introduction_to_testing/scene_03.md

 ## Introducing Rubocop

+Welcome to Introduction to Testing with Chef.

+In this section we will be introducing Rubcop, the command-line tool, that allows us lint our cookbook code.

 -

 Rubocop is part of the standard set of utilities included with the Chef Development Kit.

 -

-Rubocop is a command-line application that checks your ruby code.
+Rubocop is a command-line application that analyzes source code to verify the syntax and structure of our cookbooks.

 -

 Rubocop, by default, assumes you are working within the directory of a cookbook.
 When invoked without any parameters it will assume you want to evaluate the contents of your current directory and any of its sub-directories.

-Here is an example of us changing into the directory for the apache cookbook and running the foodcritic command.
+Here is an example of us changing into the directory for the apache cookbook and running the rubocop command.
 Rubocop will evaluate the apache cookbook.

 -